Considerations and Limitations

 • The validation process matches the fingerprint only with the network identifier of the Linux machine (its IPv4 address, IPv6 address, FQDN, or hostname) used in the respective Veeam Explorer for Oracle session.
 If you use 2 different network identifiers of the same unverified server in 2 recovery sessions (for example, its IPv4 address in one recovery session and its hostname in another), you will need to perform 2 separate fingerprint validations.
 No further validations are necessary if you reuse a validated network identifier in another recovery session.

-• Veeam Explorer for Oracle does not support restore of Oracle databases deployed on Solaris OS or IBM AIX.
+• Veeam Explorer for Oracle does not support recovery of Oracle databases deployed on Solaris OS or IBM AIX.
 You can restore such databases with Veeam Plug-in for Oracle RMAN.
 For details, see the Restore to Original Server or the Restore to Another Server section of the Veeam Plug-ins for Enterprise Applications User Guide.

 Restore from Image-Level Backups